Marrakech souks: A budget travelers insight is an extension to budget traveling Marrakech: What to expect.

 - Bags of all kinds, homemade and handcrafted from all kinds of materials.

 - A whole lot more: Whatever you’re interested in; it will be here.

 Casually looking around/window shopping.

-However in saying that I’m making is sound worse than it is, yes you will get hassled by some, some of them are very persuasive but there are other souks that are quieter.
-Some will let you walk by, even peer into their stalls without batting an eyelid but one you step into the stall and show some interest they will on you.
-To us westerners, we prefer to be left alone and shop on our own accord but to these guys it’s what they know.
+However, in saying that I’m making it sound worse than it is, yes you will get hassled by some, some of them are very persuasive but there are other souks that are quieter.
+Some will let you walk by, even peer into their stalls without batting an eyelid but once you step into the stall and show some interest they will latch onto you like a rash.
+To us westerners, we prefer to be left alone and shop on our own accord but to these guys, it’s what they know.

 Haggle, Haggle, Haggle.

-I only learnt to haggle after I started to travel, and at first it was a daunting experience, I didn’t know how to do it nor did I know the ‘rules’ to haggling.
+I only learned to haggle after I started to travel, and at first, it was a daunting experience, I didn’t know how to do it nor did I know the ‘rules’ to haggling.
 You see there is an art to haggling and I’m sure even when I started I still got ripped off.
-However it’s a learning curve and over the years I’ve learnt to play the game.
+However, it’s a learning curve and over the years I’ve learned to play the game.